 Here are 15 recipes (many vegetarian) that celebrate the humble dried bean.
 From polenta and borlotti with tomato sauce to the best baked beans you'll ever eat, we think you'll like at least one of these.

 While it's easy enough to toss a few cans of beans into a simmering pot of soup or stew, starting with dried beans means the comforting bowl has the most incredibly rich essence of those beans, as they are the foundation of that broth.
 Once the broth and beans are built, it's just a matter of tossing in a few other flavorful ingredients to make it a meal.

 - Cuban Black Bean Soup

 - Spanish Bean Soup (Potaje de Garbanzos)

 - Alice Waters' Chickpea and Broccoli Rabe Soup

 - One-Pot Pasta e Fagioli (Italian Pasta and Bean Stew)

 - Black Bean, Sweet Potato, and Quinoa Chili

 Other Hearty Bean Dishes

-Beyond soups and stews, dried means can be prepared in a number of easy ways to create a satisfying meal.
-The can be braised with chicken and aromatics, simmer in tomato sauce, and even tossed in the pressure cooker or slow cooker.
+Beyond soups and stews, dried beans can be prepared in a number of easy ways to create a satisfying meal.
+The can be braised with chicken and aromatics, simmered in tomato sauce, and even tossed in the pressure cooker or slow cooker.